emsesp/docs/Supported-EMS-Devices.md

 * Sieger ES72, ES73
 * Junkers FR50, FR100, FR110, FW100, FW200, FR10, FR120, FW120
 * Bosch CW400, Sense II
-* Bosch CW100, Logamatic TC100, Moduline Easy, Easy Control CT200  (*)
+* Bosch CW100, Logamatic TC100, Moduline Easy, Easy Control CT200  **(see note below)**

 > [!NOTE]
-> (* = read-only) Although EMS-ESP will recognize these thermostats and read its values, support for changing it's values is not yet implemented.
+> Although EMS-ESP will recognize these thermostats and read its values, support for changing it's values is not possible as these devices do not responding to EMS commands.

 ### Boilers